marcoparello/CTF-Writeups/wani-CTF-2024/Web/pow.md

 ![](../images/pow-part-6.png)

 I then interecept the `pow` request in Burpsuite (by running the Burpsuite browser and waiting).
 I then go to `Intruder` and set the request to run 1,000,000 times.
-I then launch my intruder, which works for a couple requests until:
+I then execute Intruder, which works for a couple requests until:

 ![](../images/pow-part-8.png)

 Oh.
 So I clear the website cookies and try again.
-I wait until I have 3/1,000,000
+I wait until I have 3/1,000,000:

 ![](../images/pow-part-9.png)